 Let’s have a closer look at the Capture One Black & White tool.
 You see two tabs, Color Sensitivity and Split Tones.
-On both tabs there are sliders and the Enable Black & White checkbox.
-The checkboxes on both tabs are functional identical and linked.
+On both tabs, there are sliders and the Enable Black & White checkbox.
+The checkboxes on both tabs are functionally identical and linked.

 Note that the free Capture One Express (for Sony) version does only have the slider functions from the Sensitivity tab.
-Split Tones is missing in that version.
+Split Tones are missing in that version.